TeamPandory/pandorytool/README.md

 3. MAME title has multiple entries.
 Even if the folder is separate, the Pandora unit places the MAME/FBA titles in the same folder, and the filenames cannot be altered.
 Please go through your selection and select one title- OR use a rom with another filename.
 An example being captcomm.zip (parent rom) and captcommu.zip (the USA release)

 ## Note:
-- The restricted free build will only support up to 20 titles per system.
-Unrestrict this by donating a cup of coffee @ https://www.buymeacoffee.com/CKZbiXa
 - This method will install games to the MicroSD inside the unit.
 Please make sure you have enough space for the added titles.
 If you would like to install them to the same USB stick, you need to create a folder in the root of the stick named "games", and then inside this, "download".

 # STICK